 San Jose, located in northern California in the Santa Clara Valley, is the third-largest city in the state (930,000) and the eleventh-largest in the nation.
 The oldest city in the state, San Jose was its one-time capital shortly after California became a US territory.
 The gold rush of 1849 and the arrival of railroads in the 1860s both created significant growth, making San Jose a major commercial center for the area's agricultural products.
 Agriculture is still a large part of the city's economy, with wine production and food processing/distribution among its leading industries.

-But it's technology that has made San Jose what it is today, the largest city in northern California and the heart of the Silicon Valley, known for its prominence in the development of semiconductors and computer-related technology.
+But it's technology that has made San Jose what it is today.
+It's known for its prominence in the development of semiconductors and computer-related technology.
 Headquartered in San Jose are industry giants Adobe Systems, BEA Systems, Cisco, and eBay.
 Hewlett-Packard, IBM and Hitachi also have bases in the city.
 The technology boom of the 1980s and beyond has brought significant prosperity to San Jose, making it one of the nation's fastest-growing.
 The city also ranks among highest in the country for median household income, giving it a wealth of entertaining outlets to spend that income.
 Including Oakland, San Francisco and other communities in the Bay Area, San Jose is part of the country's fourth-largest metropolis.
-But despite its size, San Jose is one of the country's safest, ranking #1 among big cities on Morgan Quitno's Safest Cities in America list three years in a row.

 San Jose Culture